Kalimehtar/advanced-readtable/README.md

 SLIME integration
 -----------------

-Append aontents of init.el to the end of your ~/.emacs file.
+Append contents of init.el to the end of your ~/.emacs file.

 Then, when you start slime, advanced-readtable will be loaded and used by slime.
 So you will have all completions for hierarchy packages, local-nicknames,